 Let's break it down…

-You get 40,000 points after you spend $1,000 in the first three months and an extra 20,000 bonus points if you spend an additional $12,000 in the first year.
-That's the standard offer of the Premier and Plus cards, which is lower than the once-typical offer of 60,000 Southwest Rapid Reward points.
+You get 40,000 Rapid Rewards points after you spend $1,000 in the first 3 months.
+That's the standard offer of the Premier and Plus cards.

 Southwest added a few in-flight perks to this card that are more icing on the cake if you're a frequent Southwest flyer (which you should be if you're considering this card!).